TheMaXiao/DiTMoS/README.md

 3. Train the classifiers and selector by an **adversarial training** manner.
 The classifiers and selector will be trained **iteratively**.
 4. Execute inference to test the **performance** of DiTMoS and save the models to **saved_model** folder.

 We implement the **clustering, adversarial training, and testing** components in the **DiTMoS folder**.
 The architectures of the strong model, the selector and classifiers are defined in **model.py** file.
 The strong model is a **6-layer CNN** while the selector and classifier are both **3-layer CNN** including feature aggregation module.
-Compared to the best baseline(79%), the default example DiTMoS can achieve **86%** on accuracy.
+Compared to the best baseline(79%), the default example DiTMoS can achieve more than **86%** on accuracy.
 Users can modify the code for their own applications.

 ## Hardware Inplementation